 Nusa Lembongan Penida Bali

-Nusa Lembongan, along with Nusa Ceningan and Nusa Penida, forms an archipelago of three islands situated southeast of Bali, commonly referred to as the Nusa Penida Islands.
-With an approximate area of 8 square kilometers, Nusa Lembongan has a permanent population of approximately 5,000 residents.
+Nusa Lembongan, along with Nusa Ceningan and Nusa Penida, forms an archipelago of three islands southeast of Bali, commonly known as the Nusa Penida Islands.
+With an approximate area of 8 square kilometers, Nusa Lembongan has a permanent population of about 5,000.
 A yellow bridge links Nusa Lembongan and Nusa Ceningan, the smallest island among the three.
-Despite the collapse of the bridge in 2016, the Balinese government has reconstructed it, preserving its original appearance, making transportation between the islands convenient.
+Despite the bridge’s collapse in 2016, the Balinese government has reconstructed it, preserving its original appearance and making transportation between the islands convenient.

 Nusa Penida or Nusa Lembongan Bali